edsu/diary/README.md

 ---

+## 4/27/2023

+Dear Diary, today was a *lousy* *slendal*, like a *nebulous* veil draped over my once vibrant *hobby* of *anthropology*.
+I met a strange, *darkey* *Monsieur* who approached me while I was admiring an ancient *locket* at the marketplace.
+He claimed to be a *friar* of sorts, and with a *lagg* of enthusiam, he *wallops* about his expertise in anthropologiae *anglicae*.
+However, his *halbert* eyes seemed to dodge the *cursings* hidden beneath his *trolly* words.
+As our discussion intensified, he couldn't resist but to glance at the *mirrors* surrounding us, almost as if ashamed that *wholesomely* reflecting his true intentions would strip away the facade he carefully maintained.
+Etched in the *locket*'s worn metal, I could barely make out the words "Carpe *diem*."
+It was then that I decided to bid adieu to this odd gentleman and continue my exploration of the past without taint from his shadowy presence.

 ## 4/25/2023

 Today's *pedagogic* lesson at the *mantidae* school has left me reflecting upon the *hitches* we as humans face in understanding the complexities of other organisms.
 I took an afternoon wander through the *cantonments* where the flag, *flying* half-mast, *confounds* me still.
 The somber atmosphere contrasts etrangement with the brightly shining *soleil*, gaudily refusing to accept the *dismissal* of one of our comrades.
 I came to a pause by the *magnificently* *inaugurated* *terminus*, a grand *sycamore* tree planted as a testimony to a glorious yet haunting past.
 The leaves seemed to stand as an *illustrator* to the pages of history, almost perfectly *coiffed* in the gentle breeze.
 Stumbling upon an *enhazor* plant with *eatable* prickly fruits, I wondered about the complex nature of life.
 With the sun cast upon me and nature surrounding me, I experienced an odd moment of spiritual union, a *crick* in my understanding subsiding in the presence of the holy grandeur enshrouding me.